-Transcript in action.
-We illustrate Transcript's ability to confine untrusted guests by further elaborating on the example introduced in Section 1.
+We provide a high-level overview of Transcript in action by further elaborating on the example introduced in Section 1.
 Suppose that the word processor hosts the untrusted widget using a <script> tag, as follows: <script src="http://untrusted.com/guest.js">.
 In Figure 1, lines 6-9 show a snippet from guest.js, which displays advertisements relevant to keywords entered in the editor.
 Line 6 registers a function to scan for keywords in the editor window by adding it to the prototype of the Editor object.
 Lines 7 and 8 show the widget registering an event handler to display advertisements on certain mouse events.
-While lines 6-8 encode the core functionality related to displaying advertisements, line 9 implements a clickjacking-style attack by creating a transparent element, placed suitably on the editor with a link to an evil URL.
+While lines 6-8 encode the core functionality related to displaying advertisements, line 9 implements a clickjacking attack by creating a transparent element, placed suitably on the editor with a link to an evil URL.

-When hosting such a guest, the word processor can protect itself from attacks by defining and enforcing a suitable set of security policies.
-These may include policies to prevent prototype hijacks [41], clickjacking-style attacks, drive-by downloads, stealing cookies, snooping on keystrokes, etc. Further, if an attack is detected and prevented, it should not adversely affect normal operation of the word processor.
+When hosting such a guest, the word processor must protect itself from attacks by defining and enforcing a suitable set of security policies.
+These may include policies to prevent prototype hijacks [39], clickjacking attacks, drive-by downloads, stealing cookies, snooping on keystrokes, etc. Further, if an attack is detected and prevented, it should not adversely affect normal operation of the word processor.
 We now illustrate how the word processor can use Transcript to achieve such protection and cleanly recover from attempted attacks.

-The host protects itself by embedding the guest within a transaction construct (line 5, Figure 1) and specifies its security policy (lines D-O, Figure 2).
+The host protects itself by embedding the guest in a transaction construct (line 5) and specifies its security policy (lines 11-27).
 When the transaction executes, Transcript records all reads and writes to JavaScript objects in per-transaction read/write sets.
-Any attempts by the guest to modify the host's JavaScript objects (e.g., on line 6, Figure 1) are speculative; i.e., these changes are visible only to the guest itself and do not modify the host's view of the JavaScript heap.
-To ensure that DOM modifications by the guest are also speculative, Transcript's DOM subsystem clones the host's DOM at the start of the transaction and resolves all references to DOM objects in a transaction to the cloned DOM.
+Any attempts by the guest to modify the host's JavaScript objects (e.g., on line 6) are speculative; i.e., these changes are visible only to the guest itself and do not modify the host's view of the JavaScript heap.
+To ensure that DOM modifications by the guest are also speculative, Transcript's DOM subsystem clones the host's DOM at the start of the transaction and resolves all references to DOM objects within a transaction to the cloned DOM.
 Thus, references to document within the guest resolve to the cloned DOM.

 When the guest performs DOM operations, such as those on lines 7-9, and other external operations, such as XMLHttpRequest, Transcript suspends the transaction and passes control to the host.
 This situation is akin to a system call in a user-space program causing a trap into the operating system.
-Suspension allows the host to mediate external operations as soon as the guest attempts them.
+Suspension allows hosts to mediate external operations as soon as the guest attempts them.
 When a transaction suspends or completes execution, Transcript creates a transaction object in JavaScript to denote the completed or suspended transaction.
 In Figure 1, the variable tx refers to the transaction object.
 Transcript then passes control to the host at the program point that syntactically follows the transaction.
 There, the host implements an introspection block (or iblock) to enforce its security policy and perform operations on behalf of a suspended transaction.